 Many community colleges host "transfer fairs" so their students can learn about opportunities to earn a terminal degree at a four-year university.
 These bachelor's degrees are essential for finding a job or entering post-graduate programs anywhere in the world.
 At these fairs, usually held in a school auditorium on campus, students have a great opportunity to talk to admissions representatives from prestigious universities around the country.

 Years ago, the Seattle Colleges decided to provide more partnerships and pathways for international students to transfer out of Washington State to places like California, Texas or New York.
-We established International Transfer Fairs and began inviting out-of-state universities to come and recruit the outstanding international students in the District into Year 3 and 4 at their universities.
+Seattle Colleges established International Transfer Fairs and began inviting out-of-state universities to come and recruit the outstanding international students in the District into years three and four at their universities.
 This program has grown tremendously in popularity and now more than 100 universities apply to come to the fairs.

 Several other community colleges in the region have joined so the fairs can draw even more universities to a multi-day event.
-Admissions representatives from many of the University of California schools (Berkeley, Davis, Santa Barbara, etc.) attend, as well as Rutgers, Columbia University, the Johns Hopkins Carey Business School, University of Wisconsin, and many others.
+Admissions representatives from many of the University of California and California State University schools (Berkeley, Davis, Santa Barbara, Northridge, San Francisco etc.) attend, as well as Rutgers, Columbia University, University of Wisconsin, and many others.